s3bubble/MobileAppSimpleExample/README.md

-# Simple Mobile API Example
+# Simple API Example - Build Mobile & Smart TV Apps

 This is a very simple app to demonstrate how to use the Theme API to create mobile apps.